hanna-greaves/Token-Says/README.md

 Each saying is configured on a specific token or actor, based on name, for a given action and the saying is only hit when that token or actor performs the action.
 * **Title:** Name each saying .
 The name is what displays in the Configure Token Sayings list.
 * **Token Name:** Name the token for which this saying applies.
 This is case sensitive and mind the spelling! **Accepts multiple token names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
+Check the **Wildcard** box to search using '\*' wildcard within name.
 * **Use Actor Name:** Checking this will determine if the saying triggers based on the name of the actor associated to the token (as opposed to using the token name).
 This is useful in situations where your tokens may have different names than the source actor.
 * **Not Listed Names:** flip the 'Token Names' so that saying generates for any token except those in the token names list.
 * **Actor Type:** Select the actor type that token must be in order for saying to trigger (optional).